Hiwassee River: Hydrography

 The 23 mi stretch of river that flows from the North Carolina/Tennessee state line to U.S. Highway 411 near Delano is designated as a Tennessee State Scenic River (Class III Partially Developed River).
 For recreational purposes, it is managed by the Tennessee Resource Management Division, in cooperation with TVA.
 The river features Class I through Class III rapids, depending on water levels.

 After exiting the mountains through a gorge, the Hiwassee broadens, meandering through rural Polk and Bradley counties in Tennessee.
 It is crossed by a bridge carrying US-411 soon after it exits the mountains.
 U.S. Route 11 passes over the river at Calhoun and Charleston, Tennessee, where local industries such as Bowater Newsprint Mill and Arch/Olin Chemical use river water in their operations.

 At this point the river interfaces with the impoundment of Chickamauga Dam (located in Chattanooga, Tennessee).
 Many marshes and wetlands surround the main channel, providing rich habitats for wildlife and areas for hunting and fishing.

 Interstate 75 passes over the river on the border of McMinn and Bradley counties.
-The Hiwassee continues westward; it is crossed by SR 58's bridge (this bridge replaced an old historic and narrow bridge) on its way to its confluence with the Tennessee River.
+The Hiwassee continues westward; it is crossed by SR 58's bridge on its way to its confluence with the Tennessee River.
 This area of the river is enjoyed by boaters, fishermen, and water skiers.

 Major tributaries include Valley River, Nottely River, Coker Creek, Big Lost Creek, Spring Creek, Conasauga Creek, and Toccoa/Ocoee River.

 Etymology

-The Hiwassee River has been known by many variant spellings.
-The best-known of these is Hiawassee, which is also the name of the Georgia town through which the river flows.
-Other alternate spellings include Heia Wassea and Highwassee.
-Some less obvious but related names include Eufasee, Eufassee, Euphasee and Quannessee.
-Some Cherokee say the name came from the Cherokee word Ayuhwasi, which means a meadow or savanna.
-The Muskogee (Creek) say the river's name is Koasati or Hitchiti, Muskogee language words for the copperhead snake.
-The river is known for its many copperheads, even today.
+The Hiwassee River has been known by many variant spellings, particularly Hiawassee, which is also the name of the Georgia town through which the river flows.
+Other alternate spellings include Heia Wassea, Highwassee, Euphasee, and Quannessee.
+Some say the name came from the Cherokee word Ayuhwasi, meaning meadow or savanna.